Skip to content

 Highest-paying cities for industrial engineers

-Estimated industrial engineer pay in the top-paying metros, vs the national median.
+Published industrial engineer pay in the top-paying U.S. metro areas, vs the national benchmark.

 Industrial Engineer salary by state